 Data Use Research Competition

-Since 2021, the 50x2030 Initiative has been holding an annual Research Competition with the aim of promoting the use of data in rural and agricultural decision-making.
-In 2022, ten such projects received funding.
-The topics of these ten papers included information diffusion and adoption of agricultural technologies in Cambodia, crop commercialization and land productivity in Cambodia, roads and household income in rural Ethiopia, youth employment in rural non-farm enterprises in Ethiopia, gender inequalities in income and land access in rural Georgia, state support for wheat production in Georgia, resilience strategies to agricultural shocks in rural Senegal, seed and fertilizer subsidies in rice farming in Senegal, antibiotics use in livestock production in Uganda, and climate-smart agricultural practices and food security in Ugandan maize farming.
+Since 2021, the 50x2030 Initiative has held an annual Research Competition with the aim of promoting the use of data in rural and agricultural decision-making.
+Topics of previous winning papers include information diffusion and adoption of agricultural technologies in Cambodia, roads and household income in rural Ethiopia, gender inequalities in income and land access in rural Georgia, resilience strategies to agricultural shocks in rural Senegal and climate-smart agricultural practices and food security in Ugandan maize farming.

 Three examples of the above-mentioned research papers from Georgia, Cambodia, and Senegal can be found below: